lemire/EWAHBoolArray/README.md

 The library also provides a basic BoolArray class which can serve as a traditional bitmap.

+## Real-world usage

+EWAH is used to accelerate the distributed version control system Git (http://githubengineering.com/counting-objects/).
+You can find the C port of EWAH written by the Git team at https://github.com/git/git/tree/master/ewah

+The Java counterpart of this library (JavaEWAH) is part of Apache Hive and its derivatives (e.g.,  Apache Spark) and Eclipse JGit.
+It has been used in production systems for many years.
+It is part of major Linux distributions.

 This library is used by database and information retrieval engines such as Hustle -- A column oriented, embarrassingly distributed relational event database (see https://github.com/chango/hustle).